mathetake/envoy-dynamic-modules/README.md

 This is the repository that hosts the custom C++ code that is compiled togather with the Envoy Proxy code to allow dynamically loadable modules to be loaded as HTTP filters.

-We are in the process of upstreaming the work here to the main Envoy Proxy repository.
+We are already in the process of upstreaming the work here to the main Envoy Proxy repository.
 Meanwhile, this repository serves as a playground to experiment with the dynamic modules feature.

 * [abi](./abi/) directory contains the ABI definitions for the dynamic modules, which is a single plain C header with zero dependency.
 * [x](./x/) directory contains the extension code, that will be compiled into the final Envoy binary.